jiachenyee/Announcer2020/.github/ISSUE_TEMPLATE/bug-report.md

 **Expected behaviour**
 A clear and concise description of what you expected to happen.
-`E.g. The app should open up the corresponding post when opening from widget`
+`[e.g. The app should open up the corresponding post when opening from widget]`

 **Screenshots**
 If applicable, add screenshots to help explain your problem.